Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/README.md

 It's packaged as a single (<50MB) binary that minimizes dependencies and simplifies the procedures required to install, run, and update a production Kubernetes cluster.
 :::

-1. Install the version of `K3s` supported by Entando 7.3.
+1. Install the version of `K3s` supported by Villanova 0.9.
 Note that this may not be the latest version of Kubernetes.

 ``` bash
 curl -sfL https://get.k3s.io | INSTALL_K3S_CHANNEL="v1.26.10+k3s2" sh -